websdev/lunch/README.md

 A number of themes are available through the reveal.js dependency that will not require any additional CSS to be written.
 Just pass a path to the `theme` argument, e.g. `theme="./node_modules/reveal.js/css/theme/white.css"`.

+PDFs can be generated from presentations with the `?print-pdf` query param.